cecekpawon/UEFTW/Readme.md

 ## ShellExpand

-> To eliminate known Shell bugs `edit` command by translating TAB into SPACE chars with custom size.
+> To eliminate known Shell bugs `edit` command by translating TABS to SPACES with custom size.

 ```